-In Part B, the information referred to in article no. 447 of the CCC, in article no. 3 of Law no. 28/2009 of 19 July (Remuneration Policy), in subparagraph (r), paragraph 1 of article no. 245-A of the Securities Code (diversity in the management and supervisory boards) and in article no. 5 of Law no. 62/2017 of 1 of August (balanced representation of women and men in the management and supervisory boards) is also included.
+In this Part B, the information referred to in Article no. 447 of the CCC, in article no. 3 of Law no. 28/2009 of 19 July (Remuneration Policy), in subparagraph (r), paragraph 1 of article no. 245-A of the Securities Code (diversity in the administrative and supervisory bodies) and in article no. 5 of Law no. 62/2017 of 1 of August (balanced representation of men and women in the administrative and supervisory bodies) is also included.

-Martifer is the holding company of a Group with headquarters in Portugal, internationally present through subsidiaries, affiliated companies and joint ventures.
-The vast project portfolio that it continuously develops answers various markets and clients.
+Martifer is the holding company of a Group with head office in Portugal, internationally present through subsidiaries, affiliated companies and joint ventures.
+The vast project portfolio that it continuously developed answers various markets and clients.

-Responding to the challenges arising in this framework, Martifer Group's corporate governance advocates a policy of diversity in the composition of its corporate boards, in particular, the Board of Directors and the Supervisory Board, to:
+Responding to the challenges arising in this framework, Martifer Group's corporate governance advocates a policy of diversity in the composition of its corporate bodies, in particular the Board of Directors and the Supervisory Board:

-- Promote diversity in the composition of the respective board; - Enhance the performance of each member and as a whole, of each board; - Encourage comprehensive, balanced and innovative analyses; and, consequently, allow the decision-making and control processes reasoned and agile; - Contribute to the increase of innovation and renewal of the Company, for its sustainable development and creation of value for shareholders and other stakeholders in the long term.
+- to promote diversity in the composition of the respective body; - to enhance the performance of each member and as a whole, of each body; - to encourage comprehensive, balanced and innovative analyses; and, consequently, allow the decision-making and control processes reasoned and agile; - to contribute to the increase of innovation and renewal of the Company, for its sustainable development and creation of value for shareholders and other stakeholders in the long term.

-Martifer, thus, recognises the need to constantly promote diversity in its boards and other managers, in particular in the Board of Directors and the Supervisory Board, in particular on the following aspects:
+Martifer, thus, recognises the need to continually promote diversity in its bodies and other managers, in particular in the Board of Directors and the Supervisory Board, in particular on the following aspects:

-- Appropriate academic qualifications and relevant professional experience for the exercise of a specific corporate position and that, in the respective corporate board, there are the necessary skills for the proper performance of the functions of that board; - Inclusion of members of different ages, combining the knowledge and experience of senior members with the innovation and creativity of young members, to allow the respective board to have an innovative vision of the business and prudent management of risks; - The promotion of gender diversity and, consequently, an appropriate balance of sensibilities and style of decision-making within the respective board.
+- Appropriate academic qualifications and relevant professional experience for the exercise of a specific corporate position and that, in the respective social body, there are the necessary skills for the proper performance of the duties of that body; - Inclusion of members of different ages, combining the knowledge and experience of senior members with the innovation and creativity of young members, to allow the respective body to have an innovative vision of the business and prudent management of risks; - The promotion of gender diversity and, consequently, an appropriate balance of sensibilities and style of decision-making within the respective body.

-In what concerns the Board of Directors and the Supervisory Board, whose composition was changed at the General Meeting on 18 May 2018, the policy is evidenced as indicated in 19 - Board of Directors and 33 - Supervisory Board of this report.
+In what concerns to the Board of Directors and the Supervisory Board, whose composition was changed at the General Assembly on 18 May 2018, the policy is evidenced as indicated in Item 19 (Board of Directors) and Item 33 (Supervisory Board) of this report.
 In particular, it should be stressed that, in both cases, the Board of Directors comprises 25% of people of the under-represented gender and the Supervisory Board integrates 33.3% in the same way.

-The analysis of diversity in Martifer's corporate boards transmits the existence of a reasonable level of diversity.
+The analysis of diversity in Martifer's corporate bodies transmits the existence of a reasonable level of diversity.
 Verify the following table:

 DIVERSITY FACTOR PARAMETER %

 <45 33%

 AGE 45-60 42%

 >60 25%

-GENDER Female 25%
+Female 25%

-GENDER Male 75%
+SEX Male 75%

 Engineering 33%

-EDUCATION Economics/ Management 42%
+Economy/Management 42%

-EDUCATION Law 8%
+LITERARY QUALIFICATIONS Law 8%

-Other 17%
+Others 17%